 UrbanitAnimals.
 We live side by side.
 We call them pests, vermins, #mprracoon, pets, …

 As a common human behaviour, we exterminate the ones we afraid of, and do everything to keep the ones we like around.
 The only thing we cannot do is to accept them as city-dwellers, just like us humans.

-Here I present you UrbanitAs: The Other City Dwellers aka Urban Animals.
-This is a photo series formed by the photos I took at different times and in several cities.
-I believe we are too late to acknowledge that we are just another species dwelling here on this planet.
-But, perhaps realising that we live side by side with a bunch of others even in the most human-made environment (aka cities) may change our perspective.
+We are probably too late to acknowledge that we are just another species dwelling here on this planet.
+But, perhaps realising that we live side by side with a bunch of others, even in the most human-made environment (aka cities), may change our perspective.

 This edition is dedicated to UrbanitAs living in the mighty city of Glasgow, and will be updated due course.

 Istanbul Urban Database is an excellent work and amazing database for urban researchers and activist alike.